kaklakariada/portmapper/README.md

 Your feedback is most welcome at the project page:

 - Found a bug?
-Post a [Bug report](http://sourceforge.net/p/upnp-portmapper/bugs/)!
+Create an [issue](https://github.com/kaklakariada/portmapper/issues)!
 - Miss some important feature?
-Post a [Feature request](http://sourceforge.net/p/upnp-portmapper/feature-requests/)!
+Create an [issue](https://github.com/kaklakariada/portmapper/issues)!
 - Need help using the UPnP PortMapper?
 Post a message in the Forum!
 - Want to help with developing?
 Contact [me](http://sourceforge.net/u/christoph/profile/) via [SourceForge.net](http://sourceforge.net/u/christoph/profile/send_message)!
 - Want to send me a mail?
 Use `christoph at users.sourceforge.net`!